Skip to content

 DEHyperbare Sauerstofftherapie (HBOT)

-Hyperbaric oxygen therapy delivers 100% oxygen at pressures typically of 2.0–2.4 atmospheres absolute (with the clinical threshold for HBOT generally defined as at least 1.4 ATA) inside a pressurised chamber, dramatically increasing dissolved oxygen in plasma.
-It is an established treatment for decompression sickness, carbon monoxide poisoning, and selected non-healing wounds.
-Off-label longevity uses (telomere length, cognition, anti-ageing) rely on small trials with methodological limits; current evidence does not support routine use for healthy ageing.
+Hyperbaric oxygen therapy (HBOT) delivers 100% oxygen at high pressure.
+The pressure is typically 2.0 to 2.4 times normal atmospheric pressure (the clinical threshold for HBOT is generally at least 1.4 times).
+You breathe it inside a sealed, pressurized chamber.
+That sharply raises the oxygen dissolved in your blood plasma.
+It is an established treatment for three things.
+They are decompression sickness, carbon monoxide poisoning, and selected non-healing wounds.
+The off-label longevity uses (for telomere length, cognition, and anti-aging) rest on small trials with weak methods.
+Current evidence does not support routine use for healthy aging.

 Sources